denten-books/plain-text/0-intro.md

-Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank Halstead mentioned the difficulty of finding a home in either the arts or sciences for what he calls "code development."
-He wrote: "it is a matter somewhat related to the general art of cryptology, yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
-As Halstead anticipated, research in the field of computational culture has led me to a rich multidisciplinary archive of materials from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the end of the twentieth centuries.
+Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank Halstead mentioned the difficulty of finding a home in either the arts or sciences for what he called "code development."
+"It is a matter somewhat related to the general art of cryptology," he wrote, "yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
+As Halstead anticipated, research in the field of computational culture has led me to a rich multidisciplinary archive of materials from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the end of the twentieth century.
 That archive includes documents from the proceedings of the Association for Computing Machinery (ACM) and the US Patent and Trademark Office, from Bell Labs and early Soviet publishing houses that heralded the advance of formalism, from studies on animal communication behavior, to Unix manuals, to textbooks on semiotics, and to foundational texts in the philosophy of aesthetics and literary theory.

-I deploy the archive to argue that extant theories of interpretation evolved under the conditions tied to static print media.
+I deploy the archive to argue that extant theories of interpretation evolved under conditions tied to static print media.
 By contrast, digital text changes dynamically to suit its reader, political context, and geography.
 Consequently, I advocate for the development of computational poetics: a strategy of interpretation capable of reaching past surface content to reveal platforms and infrastructures that stage the construction of meaning.
 A